Data-driven discovery of quasiperiodically driven dynamics: Introduction

 \paragraph{Outline} A key consideration for us is \emph{quasiperiodicity}.
-In Section~\ref{sec:eigen} we discuss what it means, and also interpret the significance of the $\theta$ coordinates.
+In Section~\ref{sec:eigen}, we discuss what it means and also interpret the significance of the $\theta$ coordinates.
 A key component of our method is the use of kernel integral operators and the theory of reproducing kernel Hilbert spaces.
 We discuss these concepts and the relevant techniques in Section~\ref{sec:kernel}.
 The actual data-driven implementation of the theory is described in Section~\ref{sec:data}, where we operate under Assumption \ref{A:data}.
-Finally we use these techniques to analyze three real-world systems in Section~\ref{sec:examples}.
+Finally, we use these techniques to analyze three real-world systems in Section~\ref{sec:examples}.
+Figures \ref{fig:Alafaya_reconstruct}, \ref{fig:408_weekly} and \ref{fig:atrial} reveal the results of these applications.
+The various symbols and notations we use are summarized in Table \ref{tab:param}.